sbehnfeldt/usepopcorn/README.md

 ### Lesson 116: Creating the Stars
 Began building the StarRating component, replacing the placeholder asterisks with SVG star images and listening for click events on them to set the rating.

+### Lesson 117: Handling Hover Events
+Star components listen for onMouseEnter and onMouseLeave events, setting a temporary hover rating on enter and clearing it on leave.
+When the hover rating is set, use it (instead of the actual rating) to determine the number of full and outlined stars to draw in the star component.